 "I didn't even know I-O psychology was a sub-discipline at the time and when I discovered it, I immediately started looking for one," he said.

-He found the Society for Industrial and Organizational Psychology and through that professional organization, he discovered the University of Baltimore's M.S. in Applied Psychology program had an I-O Psychology concentration.
+Branden found the Society for Industrial and Organizational Psychology and through that professional organization, he discovered The University of Baltimore's M.S. in Applied Psychology program had an I-O Psychology concentration.

-UB had what Lynam, an active duty U.S. Air Force officer, needed.
+UBalt had what Branden, an active duty U.S. Air Force officer, needed.

 "Being active duty, there's no exceptions to having to go to work and serve the country, so I do that during the day and then I can drive up here and attend classes."

-Lynam has been impressed with the faculty's professionalism and enthusiasm.
+Branden has been impressed with the faculty's professionalism and enthusiasm.
 He appreciates the faculty's support early on to cater their lessons toward the career he envisions for himself.
-He hopes to apply what he learns at UB to solve personnel problems that may arise in the Air Force and Department of Defense.
+He hopes to apply what he learns at UBalt to solve personnel problems that may arise in the Air Force and Department of Defense.

 "There's a lot of truth in the motto Knowledge That Works and I think that's what you're getting when you sign up for a degree program here [at UBalt]," Branden said.
 "You're going to get out of it whatever you put into it, but that's sort of cliché.
 You're going to get a degree program where the faculty's really interested in bringing your professional acumen up to that next level."